RenderKit/embree/README.md

 and additional flags that choose the strategy to handle that subdivision mesh in dynamic scenes.

-Also see [tutorial08] for an example of how to create subdivision surfaces.
+Also see tutorial [Subdivision Geometry] for an example of how to create subdivision surfaces.

 ### Hair Geometry